nulltier/anzo.me/src/content/notes/types-are-painfuly-helpful.md

 }
 ```

-We get get `null` from `querySelector` and have to handle it, otherwise, we will get an exception from a library.
+We can get a `null` from `querySelector` and have to handle it, otherwise, we will get an exception from a library.
 But wait.
 Why do we need to throw the exception to avoid an exception?
 Why do we need an exception?

 The tooltips aren't a critical part of our application.
-We may run without them and users will even notice nothing.
-We can replace the error throwing with simple `console.error()` to help the users of our facade to identify a problem faster.
+We may run without them and the users, possibly, won't even notice anything strange.
+It means we can replace the error throwing with a logging an error to help developers to identify the problem faster.

 ```typescript
 // TooltipFacade.constructor